The Raven: Legacy

 "The Raven" has influenced many modern works, including Vladimir Nabokov's Lolita in 1955, Bernard Malamud's "The Jewbird" in 1963 and Ray Bradbury's "The Parrot Who Met Papa" in 1976.
 The process by which Poe composed "The Raven" influenced a number of French authors and composers, such as Charles Baudelaire and Maurice Ravel, and it has been suggested that Ravel's Boléro may have been deeply influenced by "The Philosophy of Composition".
-The poem is additionally referenced throughout popular culture in films, television, music, and video games.

-The painter Paul Gauguin painted a nude portrait of his teenage wife in Tahiti in 1897 titled Nevermore, featuring a raven perched within the room.
-At the time the couple were mourning the loss of their first child together and Gauguin the loss of his favourite daughter back in Europe.

 The name of the Baltimore Ravens, a professional American football team, was inspired by the poem.
 Chosen in a fan contest that drew 33,288 voters, the allusion honors Poe, who spent the early part of his career in Baltimore and is buried there.

 The mantel of the room in which Poe penned "The Raven" was removed and donated to Columbia University before the demolition of the Brennan Farmhouse.
 It currently resides at the Rare Book & Manuscript Library, on the sixth floor of Butler Library.